harshil4076/customs_agent/README.md

 How do we make sure the Customs Rules and Regulations are the most recent and the LLM knows about it?
 Use Knowledge graph?
 RAG?

-Finetune the LLM on entriprise emails data?
+Finetune the LLM on enterprise emails data?

 Measure the margin of error.

 Including a human in loop?

 Implement image recognition for Item information.